ArduPilot/ardupilot_wiki/common/source/docs/common-antenna-tracking.rst

 :ref:`AntennaTracker <antennatracker:home>`

--  The AntennaTracker firmware turns an ArduPilot-supported board (Pixhawk, APM2, etc) into the controller for an antenna tracker.
+-  The AntennaTracker firmware turns an ArduPilot-supported board (:ref:`common-autopilots` ) into the controller for an antenna tracker.
 -  The board calculates the required antenna direction and can drive the antenna's servos directly.
 -  Mission Planner (or any other GCS) may be used, but is not required.